 4. Change is inevitable and that’s exciting

-One of the benefits of being married to someone going to school to become a Marriage and Family Therapist (MFT), is that included in the monetary investment you make, you get to learn some really helpful things about your own marriage and relationship in the process.
+One of the benefits of being married to someone going pursing a masters in Family Therapy, is that included in the monetary investment you make, you get to learn some really helpful things about your own marriage and relationship in the process.
 Riley’s schooling has opened the door to many interesting conversations about each of our pasts and how they have shaped our attitudes, tendencies and really, so much of who we are today.
 Because of this, we have had a great opportunity to learn more about each other than we ever had before.
 It would make sense that you would continue to learn about someone the longer you’re with them, but I have decided it takes real intentionality to actually do that.
 You can’t assume that since you’ve lived with someone for a long time, you really know them.
 You have to put in the effort to know them.
 It’s a choice.
 Riley and I got married young and without a doubt, we are still growing as individuals in our careers, faith and as people in general.
 It’s always been funny to me that people assume there’s ever a time in their life when they will stop growing in some way.
 The problem marriages run into is not that people ‘change’, because frankly, everyone ‘changes’ and I don’t see that as a negative thing.
 Spouses who aren’t willing to continuously get to know their ever-changing partners will realize one day that they are living with a stranger, feeling completely unknown and misunderstood.
 I love Riley and I am not naive enough to believe that he is done growing, changing or developing as a person.
 I’m excited for the opportunity to get to spend so much of my life as his wife, being intentional about getting to know him as each new season comes and goes.

 Two years down, many more to go.
 This was surprisingly easier to write than my first post and I’m excited to see what year three brings.
 We’re far from perfect, but I’m constantly thankful for God’s grace as we continue to learn together.
 God does an amazing thing when two people commit to each other for His glory.
 If you have any more bits of marriage wisdom, drop a comment below.
 I’d love to hear how God is shaping, molding and refining you through your marriage relationship.